tnt-nitro/Install_3.5_LCD_Display_Berrybase/README_PROJECT_USAGE_english.md

 This guide explains how to use the installed LCD display for your own application.
 The project provides important utilities that **must be used** for error-free display output.

-## ⚠️ IMPORTANT: Display Utilities are Mandatory!
+## ⚠️ IMPORTANT: Display Utilities are Mandatory

 **The file `the_programm_display_utils.py` MUST be used!**